docQodly/docs/docs/studio/model/import.md

 - The file format must be text (.csv or .txt).
 However, you will be able to define the column separator.
 - A blank ID field will be automatically filled
-- The file size is limited to 100 MB
+- The file size is limited to 100 MB.

 Once the file is selected, the lower part of the panel displays the import options: